RedisLabs/terraform-provider-rediscloud/docs/data-sources/rediscloud_active_active_subscription.md

 # Resource: rediscloud_active_active_subscription

-The Active Active Subscription data source allows access to the details of an existing flexible subscription within your Redis Enterprise Cloud account.
+This data source allows access to the details of an existing subscription within your Redis Enterprise Cloud account.

+-> **Note:** This is referring to Active-Active Subscriptions only.
+See also `rediscloud_subscription` (Pro) and `rediscloud_essentials_subscription`.

 ## Example Usage

-The following example shows how to use the name attribute to locate a flexible subscription within your Redis Enterprise Cloud account.
+The following example shows how to use the name attribute to locate a subscription within your Redis Enterprise Cloud account.

 ```hcl